S.C. Supreme Court Elections – Quick and Quiet

 Just how unusual is South Carolina’s judicial appointment system?

-- South Carolina is one of only two states in the nation (the other is Virginia) in which the legislature is involved in both the nominating and appointment process of state judges.
+- South Carolina is one of only two states in the nation (the other is Virginia) in which the legislature controls both the nominating and appointment process of state judges.

-- We are one of two states (the other is Tennessee) in which the Judicial nominating committee is appointed by the legislature.
+- We are one of two states (the other is Tennessee) with a judicial nominating committee appointed solely by the legislature.

 - Only one other state (Virginia) appoints judges to both the Supreme Court and Court of Appeals by legislative appointment.